jamesxu123/CodeReach-2019-Website/README.txt

 so please, let me know what you think :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever

 (* = not included)